microsoft/live-share/docs/use/vs.md

 Once the debugger attaches on the host's side, all guests are also automatically attached as well.
 While there is one debugging "session" running on the host's machine, all participants are connected to it and have their own view.

+> [!TIP]
-> **Tip:** If you want to change when and how co-debugging happens, you can change the default behaviors via settings in **Tools > Options > Live Share**.
+> If you want to change when and how co-debugging happens, you can change the default behaviors via settings in **Tools > Options > Live Share**.

 ![VS debugger attached](../media/vs-debugger.png)

 Anyone can step through the debugging process which enables seamless switching between collaborators without having to negotiate control.

+> [!NOTE]
-> **Note:** See [platform support](../reference/platform-support.md) for the state of debugging features by language or platform.
+> See [platform support](../reference/platform-support.md) for the state of debugging features by language or platform.

 Each collaborator can investigate different variables, jump to different files in the call stack, inspect variables, and even add or remove breakpoints.
 Co-editing features then allow each participant orator to track where the others are located to provide the unique ability to seamlessly switch between concurrently investigating different aspects of the problem and collaboratively debugging.

+> [!NOTE]
-> **Note:** While in a read-only collaboration session, a guest will not be able to step through the debugging process.
+> While in a read-only collaboration session, a guest will not be able to step through the debugging process.
 They can however, still add or remove breakpoints, and inspect variables.

+> [!TIP]
-> **Tip:** You can also participate in VS Code debugging sessions from Visual Studio and vice versa!
+> You can also participate in VS Code debugging sessions from Visual Studio and vice versa!
 Check out the [Visual Studio instructions](vscode.md#co-debugging) on co-debugging for more information.

 ### Automatic web app sharing